JordanSpencerWu/old-website/_posts/book/2016/2016-12-15-think-and-grow-rich.md

         <p>When two or more people coordinate in a spirit of <b>HARMONY</b>, and work toward a definite objective, they place themselves in position, through that alliance, to absorb power directly from the great universal storehouse of Infinite Intelligence.</p>

-        <p>When riches take the place of poverty, the change is usually brought about t hrough well conceived and carefully executed <b>PLANS</b>.
+        <p>When riches take the place of poverty, the change is usually brought about through well conceived and carefully executed <b>PLANS</b>.
 Poverty needs no plan.
 It needs no one to aid it, because it is bold and ruthless.
 Riches are shy and timid.
 They have to be "attracted."</p>

         <blockquote>
           Anybody can wish for riches,<br>